Verman (river): Course and description

 The river flows through a hilly terrain covered with forests of pine, fir, and (in the upper reaches) birch, with the trees up to 12–15 m tall.
 In some places the river flows through swamps more than 2 m deep.
 The height of the surrounding hills reaches 400–560 m in the upper reaches and 320 m at the mouth.
-The highest hills on the Lower Verman are Vojta (409.4 m), Kruglaja (342 m), Pogranichnaja (366 m), Vojanvara (562 m), and Repotunturi (480 m).
+The highest hills on the Lower Verman are Voyta (409.4 m), Kruglaya (342 m), Pogranichnaya (366 m), Voyanvara (562 m), and Repotunturi (480 m).

 There are heavy rapids in places.
 Immediately before the mouth is a 1 m waterfall.
 There are several small unnamed islands in the river, and several relatively small tributaries, not shown on most maps.

 Settlements and transportation

 There are a few small settlements on the river.
 In several places there are rail lines and roads, including some all–weather roads.
 The Murman Railway crosses the Verman just above the mouth.
 From the late 1940s until 1971 a railway station was located 1 mi east of the river.
 A small 18 m 8–ton capacity bridge is located at the mouth of the river, and just north of there the Alakurtti–Kandalaksha highway crosses the river.
 At this point there is also a 20 m 40–ton capacity wooden bridge.
 Several all–weather roads cross the river upstream, at fords.
-On the slopes of Pogranichnaja there is a ruined bridge.
+On the slopes of Pogranichnaya there is a ruined bridge.